LevinJ/CarND-Path-Planning-Project/README.md

 3. Lane change cost
 This is to prevent the car from changing the lanes too frequently.
 4. Lane change resoluteness cost
 This one is very interesting.
 It is to reward the car to have resolute lane change.
-That is to say, once the car starts a lane change move, it’s better that it should stick with decision and complete the lane change.
+That is to say, once the car starts a lane change move, it’s better that it should stick with the decision and complete the lane change.
 Otherwise sometimes the car might move like a drunk man, start moving to the left lane, and then half way through, decides to abort the decision and revert back.

 ```
 double lane_change_resoluteness_cost(const Vehicle & vehicle, BehvStates state, BehvCostData &data){